-Ron is the former Group General Manager of Australian public listed company Electro Optic Systems Pty Limited and a Senior International Banker with the Commonwealth Bank of Australia.
-Ron is the principal of Ron S Thompson and Associates Pty Limited.
-He was elected to the Board at the 2011 AGM.
+Ron is the former Group General Manager of Electro Optic Systems Pty Limited and a Senior International Banker with the Commonwealth Bank of Australia.
+Ron is the principal of Ron S Thompson & Associates Pty Limited.

 Colin is an academic specialising in the problems of small small-scale rubber and oil-palm producers in Malaysia, the Philippines, Sri Lanka, and Indonesia.
 He is a Visiting Fellow at the Department of Political and Social Change at the Australian National University.
-Colin first visited Nusa Tenggara Timur in 1988, where he and other colleagues were taken aback by the poverty-stricken conditions.
+Colin first visited Nusa Tenggara Timur (NTT) in 1988, where he and other colleagues were taken aback by the poverty-stricken conditions.
 In 1992, Colin and Shirley Bowman founded the NTA.
-Colin has been a member of the Board since its inception in 2007.
+Colin holds a PhD from the University of Aberdeen.

 Stephen has many years’ experience in Indigenous economic development, corporate governance and risk management.
 Stephen holds a Bachelor of Arts (Policy Studies) from the Australian National University and has postgraduate accounting and management qualifications.
 He is a graduate member of the Australian Institute of Company Directors and of CPA Australia.